Dynaco FM-3 Service

 This came in from Kirkwood, Missouri, for a full alignment, and it was off a good amount but went back working great.
 At first it appears like a standard FM-1, but it’s the only one we’ve seen with the optional FMA-2 board in the back left that converts the FM-1 into one of the world’s best-sounding table radios (assuming a good speaker is used).

-Taking the space that could also be used for the optional FMX-3 stereo multiplex adapter, the FMA-2 (back left quadrant) has two matched EL84 tubes and one 12AX7 along with a hefty power transformer.
+Taking the space that could also be used for the optional FMX-3 stereo multiplex adapter, the FMA-2 (back left quadrant) has two matched EL84 tubes and a 12AX7 along with a hefty power transformer.
 It essentially makes the FM-1 a 10-watt receiver.
 Who needs a KLH Model 8?

-This FM-3 unit came in from California for a full alignment and was significantly upgraded by the owner prior.
+This FM-3 came in from California for a full alignment and was significantly upgraded by the owner prior.
 Note the 12-cap filter capacitor array at center and the new PEC boards to the left of the rectifier tube.
 Those upgrade kits were from shaneaune.com.

 Vacuum Tube Testing, Matching, and Sales